 This is the first generation of Mustang with an independent rear suspension and it contributes to wonderfully composed road manners car and huge track potential.
 On the road, the Mustang is nimble and forgiving, and flat through corners.

-We find two points in the Camaro's favor, however, The razor sharp steering is quite satisfying, and the rear end is better planted.
+We find two elements of the dynamics in the Camaro's favor.
+The razor sharp steering is quite satisfying, and the rear end is better planted.

 All that power can be had with decent fuel economy.
 The Camaro's V-8 checks in at 20 mpg in combined city/highway driving, while the Mustang's 5.0 gets 19 mpg combined.
-The Camaro V-6 is rated at 23 mpg combined compared the Mustang's 22, and Ford's four reaches 26 mpg in the combined cycle while the Camaro returns 25 combined mpg.
+The Camaro V-6 is rated at 22 mpg combined, same as the Mustang's, and Ford's turbo-4 reaches 26 mpg in the combined cycle while the Camaro returns 25 mpg combined.

-We view both cars as values, though we give the Camaro the nod for Features.
-It's a bit more expensive model for model, but we like such features as the Apple CarPlay and Android Auto compatibility, 4G LTE data services, and especially the available magnetic dampers.
+We view both cars as values.
+The Camaro is a bit more expensive model for model, but we like such features as the Apple CarPlay and Android Auto compatibility, 4G LTE data services, and especially the available magnetic dampers.
 We must also recognize that the Camaro SS delivers performance on par with the Mustang GT350 for up to $12,000 less.
 Ford makes many of its performance features available in option packages, and we appreciate the available launch control and line lock.

-In the final analysis, we rate the Mustang and Camaro equally, and can't really pick a winner.
+In the final analysis, the Mustang and Camaro are great sports car choices.
 We prefer the steering and composure of the Camaro, and the outward sightlines and more usable space of the Mustang.
-Whichever is more important to you will determine the car you choose.
+If it's rip-roaring acceleration and handling you seek, SS or GT350...well, that's a question we've answered over at MotorAuthority by naming it our Best Performance Car To Buy 2016.

 |Fuel Economy - Combined City and Highway|